 Most tables don’t have a way to reduce the amount of airflow on the table, so the puck flies off.

-How Do Air Hockey Pucks Float?
+How to Do Air Hockey Pucks Float?

 The table surface of the air hockey table has tiny holes that let air through the entire playfield from underneath at high pressure.